codersaiful/woo-product-table/readme.txt

 = 2.9.5 =
  * Added: short description column as individual column.
  * Added: logn description column as individual column.
+ * Fixed: Quote Request (premium version) has been fixed.

 = 2.9.4 =
  * Fixed: Load Button on archvie page issue has been fixed.